apache/openoffice-project/content/docs/governance/voting.md

 #### Example for a vote mail:

     Address: private@
-    Subject: [VOTE] Jane Doe should become a regular committer
+    Subject: [VOTE] Jan Doe should become a regular committer

     Text:
     "I would like to propose to vote in Jan Doe as committer.
 Jan has showed in